danielrussellLA/slackPullRequestReminder/README.md

 # Automatic PR Reminder

 ## Description
-Give a user's name and a github PR link and it will remind them every hour to check out your PR
+Reminds a slack user every hour to check out your PR

 ## Dependencies
 nodejs (latest version)
-slack app installed on your computer
+Slack app installed on your computer

 ## Running the App:
-- Get a slack API token from your company's slack
+- Get a slack API token from your group's slack here: https://api.slack.com/custom-integrations/legacy-tokens.
+You will need to be signed into slack to generate a token.
-- Add the ID of the desired user to the users object.
-NOTE: ID's can be found by searching for people in users.json after running remind.js once `node remind.js`
+- paste that token into the config file:
-- Then run the following command:
+- to run the app, execute the following in your terminal with your desired recipient's slack username and a link to your PR:
 ```
 user=bob pr=http://github.com/example-pr/12345 node remind.js
 ```